-The beginning of each year is often a time of introspection for individuals and organizations.
+Introspection is a powerful tool.
 For sales professionals, introspection can be an opportunity to clarify our beliefs and values.
 It’s a chance to re-energize our purpose and worthy intent for our prospects and clients.

 Worthy intent is the core foundation of relationship sales.
 It’s about actively demonstrating our desire to genuinely connect with our customers.
 It’s about building trust and credibility as we develop our relational capital.
 We work with smart people who are qualified and capable of making good decisions for their organizations.
-Creating relationships that recognize these attributes reflects our worthy intent.
+Creating relationships that recognize these attributes reflects our genuine intentions.

 Worthy intent is demonstrating sincere interest, discovery, and active listening.
 An example is asking where a client visualizes themselves in three to five years.
 What are their favorite hobbies?
 What is a special activity they look forward to outside the office?
 Discovering common interests and learning about your customers’ passions builds the bridge to relational capital, creating a deeper connection while adding a new dimension to your relationship in the process.